Bar Course: Curriculum

+Save for Legal Research and Professional Ethics, which are both marked on a pass/fail basis, the vocational modules have a pass mark set at 60%.

-Entry requirements
+Previous entry requirements

 In addition to passing the Bar Course Aptitude Test (BCAT), the minimum entry requirements for the BPTC was a qualifying undergraduate degree in law with no less than lower second-class (2:2) honours or a non-law academic degree with lower second-class (2:2) honours alongside the Graduate Diploma in Law.
 Additionally students from outside English speaking countries were required to demonstrate their oral and written English language ability was at least equivalent to a minimum score of 7.5 in each section of the IELTS academic test or a minimum score of 73 in each part of the Pearson Test of English (academic).
+On 31 July 2022, the BCAT was abolished.

+Qualification

+Upon successful completion of the Bar Course and completing at least 10 Qualifying Sessions with their Inn of Court, students are eligible to be Called to the Bar.
+Each Inn of Court offers its own programme of Qualifying Sessions, which include but are not limited to lectures, advocacy training events and formal dinners.
+After being Called to the Bar, successful graduates of the Bar Course who have not yet completed pupillage are known as unregistered barristers.

+Following Call, unregistered barristers have five years to gain pupillage.
+Those undergoing pupillage are known as pupil barristers; after successful completion of pupillage, they are able to practice as barristers.

 Criticisms

+BPTC (2010-2020)

 In April 2015, Chair of the Bar Council Alastair Macdonald raised concerns about the financial risk involved in taking the BPTC, claiming that "There are too many people spending too much money in order to train [...] with no realistic prospect of being able to make a start in the profession".
 In the same month, a report commissioned by the Bar Council heavily criticised BPTC providers.
 The report suggested that course providers were "using the system to make money from people with no realistic prospect of pupillage", and claimed that the course was "not highly regarded by practitioners."
 The report suggested increasing standards for the course, and introducing a new test to replace the BCAT, which then had a 98% pass rate, though there were plans to increase the pass mark.
 Jeremy Robson, a senior lecturer at Nottingham Law School, denied these claims.
 He noted that all prospective students receive a health warning noting the low number of pupillages compared to course places, and that the practitioners consulted in the working group were "drawn from a small section of the profession."